bccbass/T3A1/BenjaminCampbell_T3A1.md

 ```

 In this example the File System module is used to first read the JSON file into the node app.
-This incoming data is then deserialized using the JSON.parse(), returning an array with a single element being a JavaScript object version of the JSON object stored in the file.
-Then, a new ```episodeInfo``` object is created with one key/value pair for season number.
+This incoming data is then deserialized using JSON.parse(), returning an array with a single element being a JavaScript object version of the JSON object stored in the file.
+Then:
+- A new ```episodeInfo``` object is created with one key/value pair for season number.
 This object is then added to our deserialized JSON object using traditional JS object syntax.
-A new key/value pair for ```name``` is then added directly to the ```episodeInfo``` object contained within the ```quote``` object.
-Each stage of the ```quote``` object is console logged:
+- A new key/value pair for ```name``` is then added directly to the ```episodeInfo``` object contained within the ```quote``` object.
+- Each stage of the ```quote``` object is console logged:

 ![quote console img](./media/Screenshot%202023-07-29%20at%201.02.28%20PM.png)